tidwall/bgen/README.md

 #define BGEN_NAME bt            // The namespace for the btree structure.
 #define BGEN_TYPE int           // The data type for all items in the btree
 #define BGEN_LESS return a < b; // A code fragment for comparing items
-#include "../bgen.h"            // Include "bgen.h" to generate the btree
+#include "bgen.h"               // Include "bgen.h" to generate the btree

 int main() {
     // Create an empty btree instance.